For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

 know and comply with the policies for Satisfactory Academic Progress.

 Montclair State University

 Montclair, NJ 07043

-Parents: Only general information can be given unless the student completes a one-day FERPA release form in person at Red Hawk Central.
+Parents: Only general information can be provided unless the student completes a FERPA Proxy on NEST.

 Students and Parents: Please include the student’s CWID in all inquiries.

 For more information please visit the Financial Aid Office website.